 First came vegan milk: almond, soy, and most recently, oat milk, can be found in the dairy aisle right next to their conventional milk counterparts.
-Now, vegan “meats” are stepping in as the next big substitute.
+Now, vegan “meats” are stepping in as the next big substitute and suddenly there is a plant-based burger buffet.

 Beyond Meats and Impossible Foods are currently the two most famous plant-based meat companies.
 These two businesses are bringing vegan meat to the mainstream through restaurants, fast food chains, and grocery stores.
 What does their rise in popularity mean for farmers, the meat industry, and the planet?